usydnlp/CONDA/README.md

 4. How to get model results?

-      --- After running the models, open the experiment_result_analysis.ipynb in the Colab
+      --- After running the models, open the experiment_result_analysis.ipynb in Colab

       --- run the corresponding part in the ipynb file